nlizbethlewis/publication_pitch/README.md

 How Many New Yorkers Fit the Income Requiremnts for the City's Affordable Housing? - graphs/graphics

-Where To Get affordable Health Care - map
+Where To Get Affordable Health Care - map

 Calculate Your Property Taxes - as houses in Brooklyn and beyond sell for huge sums of money property taxes for surrounding buildings soar too.
 Use this caculuator to forecast your taxes..